 - Managing a constant flow of new tasks

-- Always taking time to help others but not taking time for yourself
+- Always taking time to help others but not taking time for self-care

 - Constant worries about making the proper hiring and strategic decisions

-The stresses of parenting and pressure to help their employer grow and keep their employees happy (many would even call themselves people-pleasers) make HR leaders especially prone to stress, work-life balance stuggles, and sleep troubles.
+The stresses of parenting and pressure to help their employer grow and keep their employees happy (many would even call themselves people pleasers at work) make HR leaders especially prone to stress, work-life balance struggles, and sleep troubles.